blueskittlz/goobersys/README.md

 ## Troubleshooting

 - Ensure all dependencies are installed.
-- Check the `Makefile` for architecture-specific settings.
+- Check the `CMakeLists.txt` for architecture-specific settings.
 - Review build output for errors.

 ## Contributing